Kashmira On Govinda-Sunita & Krushna Tiff: Krushna Is Caught In The Middle Of An Unreasonable Couple

 "If I tweeted or posted something last year, why didn't they clear this with me then, instead of bringing it up a year later and dragging Krushna into it.
 I'm a logical woman and won't resort to washing dirty linen in public.
 I have enemies that I don't care about."

-‘I Can’t Live My Life According To Anyone Else’s Schedule’
+"I Can’t Live My Life According To Anyone Else’s Schedule"

 When asked what she has to say about Sunita's statement that there is no scope of reconciliation this time, she said, "That's her decision and it'll change according to her mood.
 I can't live my life according to anyone else's schedule.
 I'm busy with my two small kids besides directing my film."

-‘Krushna Is Caught In The Middle Of An Unreasonable Couple’
+"Krushna Is Caught In The Middle Of An Unreasonable Couple"

 Krushna changed his stand and later said that it is his wife's fault and she has to apologise to mami (Sunita).
-When asked as to whether Kashmira confront Krushna as to why he changed his stand, she said, "Krushna is caught in the middle of an unreasonable couple (Govinda and wife) and his strong wife."
+When asked as to whether Kashmira confronted Krushna as to why he changed his stand, she said, "Krushna is caught in the middle of an unreasonable couple (Govinda and wife) and his strong wife."

 Kashmira Reveals